-According to the classical theory, it predicts that “a hot body should radiate an infinite amount of energy directly contradicting the experimental evidence shown by some physicists as well as violating the principle of conservation of energy“.
+The classical theory, predicts that “a hot body should radiate an infinite amount of energy directly contradicting the experimental evidence shown by some physicists as well as violating the principle of conservation of energy“.

 The electrons in the hot object can vibrate with a different range of frequencies, from very few vibrations per second to a huge number of vibrations per second.
 Classical Physics predicts that each frequency of vibration should have the same amount of energy directly contradicting and indicating that a new model for the explanation of the blackbody spectrum was in need to be discovered.